alanning/meteor-load-test/README.md

 A load testing tool for Meteor applications.

 ** <b>Important!</b> Please don't load test sites running on meteor.com!
-Use your own servers! **
+Use your own servers! ** If you need to run on external servers, see another service such as https:www.loadview-testing.com/

 You can watch a video presentation about this from Meteor DevShop here:  https://www.youtube.com/watch?v=tCPBGVI3PdA